minio/docs/source/administration/bucket-replication/enable-server-side-multi-site-bucket-replication.rst

 .. dropdown:: Replication of Delete Operations
    :icon: fold-down

-   MinIO supports replicating delete operations onto the target bucket.
+   MinIO supports replicating :ref:`delete operations <minio-object-delete>` onto the target bucket.
    Specifically, MinIO can replicate versioning :s3-docs:`Delete Markers <versioning-workflows.html>` and the deletion of specific versioned objects:

    - For delete operations on an object, MinIO replication also creates the delete marker on the target bucket.